UoB-COMSM0166/2025-group-30/README.md

 To ensure a balance between functionality and usability during the game development process, we chose to combine both qualitative and quantitative evaluation methods.
 Qualitative analysis helped us identify issues within the game, while quantitative evaluation provided insights into user perceptions, guiding us to iteratively improve the design.

 ## Qualitative Evaluation - Heuristic Evaluation
-Heuristic Evaluation examines user interfaces based on Nielsen's ten usability principles.
+Heuristic evaluation is a quick and cost-effective method that provides clear, concrete, and specific guidelines for directly refining games [[3]](#12-references).
+For our evaluation of the Haystacking user interface, we selected Nielsen's ten usability heuristics [[4]](#12-references) as the guiding framework.

 By systematically reviewing every screen of our game, we identified several usability issues.
-Every issue was evaluated across three dimensions (Frequency, Impact, and Persistence) to obtain an overall severity score.
-The results are shown in the following table in descending order of severity :
+Each issue was evaluated across three key dimensions (Frequency, Impact, and Persistence) to determine its overall severity.
+The findings are presented in the following table, ranked in descending order of severity:

 <p align="center">
     <i>Table 5: Heuristic Evaluation Table</i>
 </p>